N.N. Club: History

 who was elected as the FA's first president.

-Although the N.N.s enjoyed goodwill as an FA founder, and in 1866 was one of the mere three clubs that played exclusively Association laws, the club was never considered one of the elite clubs, and, after Arthur Pember's emigration in 1868, interest in the club dwindled.
-In the 1869-70 season, the club often had to play without new captain Tebbutt and by the time of the club's final reported match - a defeat by Upton Park FC on 5 February 1870 - only seven members turned up to play.
+The N.N.s enjoyed goodwill as an FA founder, and in 1866 was one of the mere three clubs that played exclusively Association laws, contributing three players - Pember as captain, Alfred Baker, and C. M. Tebbutt - to the London side in the prestigious inter-association match with the Sheffield Football Association that March.
+However, the club was never considered one of the elite clubs, and, after Arthur Pember's emigration in 1868, interest in the club dwindled.
+In the 1869–70 season, the club often had to play without new captain Tebbutt and by the time of the club's final reported match - a defeat by Upton Park FC on 5 February 1870 - only seven members turned up to play.

-The club sent a representative to the annual meeting of the Football Association that month, and two players in the first representative match between England and Scotland on 3 March 1870 are listed as N.N. players, but subsequent published lists of fixtures fail to show any activity from the club and there are no further results for the club available.
+The club sent a representative to the annual meeting of the Football Association that month, and two players in the first representative match between England and Scotland on 3 March 1870 (Alfred Baker and George Gordon) are listed as N.N. players, but subsequent published lists of fixtures fail to show any activity from the club and there are no further results for the club available.
 The club is absent from lists of Football Association members from 1871 onwards.

 The Brondesbury club, founded in 1871, was considered a resurrection of N.N. and occasionally listed as Brondesbury N.N.